-The top 10 legal defenses to California driving while intoxicated (“DUI”) charges fall into three categories:
+The top 10 legal defenses to driving while intoxicated (“DUI”) charges fall into three categories.
+These are to assert that:

 - you weren’t actually intoxicated,1